 If you're not interested in running A/B tests on your landing pages, that's perfectly fine.

-And sometimes, people find that one A/B test yields excellent results, and they don’t feel the need to run a second test.
+Sometimes, people find that one A/B test yields excellent results, and they don't feel the need to run a second test.
 Whatever your reason for not wanting to run A/B tests, there are a few things you should be aware of:

-1. A/B testing is still important.
+1. A/B testing is still essential.

 It's essential to test different versions of your landing pages because they may perform differently for different groups of visitors.